 This song is about women with big butts, and the men who love them.
-Mix-a-Lot got the idea for this when he was watching the Super Bowl on TV.
+Mix-a-Lot got the idea when he was watching the Super Bowl on TV.
 A Budweiser beer commercial came on with models who were way too skinny for his taste.

 This started a trend of rap "booty" songs.
 Wreckx-N-Effect had a hit soon after with "Rump Shaker